 (1) Income Limit.
-Federal law requires states to establish eligibility for LIHEAP based on an income limit that is no more than 60 percent of the state median income and no less than 110 percent of the poverty level issued by the United States Department of Health and Human Services (HHS).
+Federal law requires states to establish eligibility for LIHEAP based on an income limit that is no more than 60 percent of the state median income as published by the U.S. Census Bureau and no less than 110 percent of the poverty level issued by the United States Department of Health and Human Services (HHS).
 The limits, which are subject to change annually, are published in each year's LIHEAP State Plan.
-For the 2011-12 program, Pennsylvania will use 150 percent of the poverty level.
+For the 2016-17 program, Pennsylvania will use 150 percent of the poverty level.

 (2) Responsibility for heating costs.
 For a cash benefit, the household shall be responsible for paying for its main source of heat either directly to a vendor or indirectly as an undesignated part of rent.
-For a crisis benefit, the household shall be responsible for paying for either its main or secondary source of heat either directly to a vendor or indirectly as an undesignated part of rent.
+For a crisis benefit, the household shall be responsible for paying for either its main or secondary source of heat either directly to a vendor or indirectly through a third-party.